nfagerlund/terraform/website/docs/import/index.html.md

 access to information from the remote backend, such as workspace variables.

 In order to use Terraform import with a remote state backend, you may need to set local variables equivalent to the remote workspace variables.
+You may also need to set environment variables in your shell for provider credentials.